matthew7838/CS639Skynet/README.md

 3. Open finder and press cmd + shift + g.
 This will open a window where you can enter filepath addresses to hidden folders.
 4. Navigate to `/usr/local/bin/` by entering /usr/local/bin/ in the address box.
 In case you don't have a `/usr/local/bin/`, enter /usr/local/ and create a bin directory in this folder and open it.
 5. Paste chromedriver in `/usr/local/bin/``
-6. In `./skynet_scrapy/myspider/myspider/pipelines.py` lines 38-43 contain information on how to configure your executable_path.
+6. In `./skynet_scrapy/myspider/myspider/spiders/thespacereport.py` lines 38-43 contain information on how to configure your executable_path.
 If you are on mac and have followed the above steps, you are done setting up the chromedriver.

-**Note:** You might run into an error when you run the scrapers for the first time, it happens because Apple blocks the execution of chromedriver binary by defauly.
+**Note:** You might run into an error when you run the scrapers for the first time, it happens because Apple blocks the execution of chromedriver binary by default.
 Please execute the following command in terminal:
 ```bash
 sudo xattr -d com.apple.quarantine $(which chromedriver)
 ```